whoisYeshua/webpack-simple-boilerplate/README.md

   - [`@semantic-release/commit-analyzer`](https://github.com/semantic-release/commit-analyzer) - plugin to analyze commits with conventional-changelog. _(You do not need to install this plugin. semantic-release comes with this plugin out of the box)_.
 Expanded by `conventional-changelog-conventionalcommits`
     > [!NOTE]
     > Since this is project-specific, I've decided to label the "chore" type as a patch release (`{ "type": "chore", "release": "patch" }`), which is typically used for updating packages To allow for the possibility of "chore" breaking releases, add the following rule above (`{ "type": "chore", "release": "patch" }`) for correct rule applies.
-If you want to use deafult preset settings, you could delete this two lines.
+If you want to use default preset settings, you could delete this two lines.
   - [`@semantic-release/release-notes-generator`](https://github.com/semantic-release/release-notes-generator) - plugin to generate changelog content with conventional-changelog _(You do not need to install this plugin. semantic-release comes with this plugin out of the box)_.
 Expanded by `conventional-changelog-conventionalcommits`
   - [`@semantic-release/changelog`](https://github.com/semantic-release/changelog) - plugin to create or update a changelog file
   - [`@semantic-release/npm`](https://github.com/semantic-release/npm) - plugin to publish a npm package and bump version in `package.json`